dkidney/how2/git/git.md

 # and setup local branch to track remote branch from origin
 git checkout -b branch-name
 git push -u origin branch-name

+# create a new branch from an old revision of an exising project
+# (a safer alternative to git reset)
+git checkout -b old-project-state xxxxxxxx git push -u origin old-project-state

+# resolve merge conflicts by chosing one of the two versions
+git checkout --ours path/to/file git checkout --theirs path/to/file
 ```

 <!-- [Back to top](#top) -->